percona/percona-server/doc/source/installation/docker.rst

 Using the Percona Server Images
 ===============================

-The following procedure describes how to run and access Percona Server 5.7 using Docker.
+The following procedure describes how to run and access Percona Server 8.0 using Docker.

 Starting a Percona Server Instance in a Container
 -------------------------------------------------

-To start a container named ``ps`` running the latest version in the Percona Server 5.7 series, with the root password set to ``root``::
+To start a container named ``ps`` running the release candidate of Percona Server 8.0, with the root password set to ``root``::

  [root@docker-host] $ docker run -d \
    --name ps \
    -e MYSQL_ROOT_PASSWORD=root \
-   percona/percona-server:5.7
+   percona/percona-server:8.0

-.. note:: ``root`` is not a secure password.
+.. important:: ``root`` is not a secure password.

 Accessing the Percona Server Container
 --------------------------------------